READ FOR BOOKCLUB

 Chosen by Rachel

 Neddy Poindexter worries about his pretty sister Prudence when it’s discovered there’s a killer on the loose.
-This NZ book is part boys’ own adventure, part small-town comedy and part horrifying thriller.
+Part adventure, part small-town comedy and part horrifying thriller, The Scarecrow is classic Kiwi lit noir.

 ➤ “The opening line is brilliant and I knew from this point that I was going to love this book.
-It reads: ‘The same week our fowls were stolen, Daphne Moran had her throat cut.’
 A show of classic NZ literature, a touch of domesticity and the beginning of a thriller all within a few words.
 I don’t think any other book has captured me so quickly.
 Neddy is a wonderful protagonist, a true Kiwi boy whose humility and kindness keep our heads above water as we traipse through the horror.
 And some truly horrible things do happen, but it’s strange how upon completion, I didn’t dwell upon them, nor was I troubled by them.
 In my opinion it was the construction of the lovely Neddy that kept me smiling through the horror.
 If you value NZ literature, I’d suggest this should be top of your reading pile!” – Rachel

 ➤ “I have to say, The Scarecrow was a bit of an ‘icky’ read.
 Its sordid, sexual content and the griminess of the poverty and alcoholism portrayed made me feel uncomfortable.
 Could small-town New Zealand really be so sickly and dark in the 1950s?
 What sort of person would write such a thing?
 Yet, at the same time, it was an astonishingly clever read!
 Morrieson drew me in with his vivid descriptions of places and events, and cleverly painted characters.
 It was a book peppered with unexpected humour, of hope, and of the tenacity of human spirit in the face of adversity.
 In the end, it shaped up to be one of my favourite (or at least most memorable!) bookclub reads so far.” – Sonya